What is Cycloset?

 Cycloset is usually taken each morning with food, within 2 hours after you wake up.

 Your blood sugar will need to be checked often, and you may need other blood tests at your doctor's office.
-Visit your doctor regularly.

-Store Cycloset at room temperature away from moisture, heat, and light.
+Store at room temperature away from moisture, heat, and light.
 Keep the bottle tightly closed when not in use.

 What happens if I miss a dose?